clickboxchile/injectionproxy.js/README.md

 ```

 ## What it does
 __injectionproxy.js__ is a simple multithreaded HTTP proxy.
 It will automatically decode all server replies with content-type html/text and status code 200.
-If it finds a configurable patteern it will inject a payload either before or after the pattern.
-It can handle gzip and inflate/deflate compressed content.
+If it finds a configurable pattern it will inject a payload either before or after the pattern.
+It can handle gzip and inflate/deflate compressed transmissions.

 I did this quick hack to demonstrate how easy control over a mobile phone can be gained by injecting the [beef](http://beefproject.com/) hook.js into the html the phone is downloading through a rogue access point running this proxy.